IceHacks/SurvivCheatInjector/README.md

 - option for roof's
 - autoaim using structure collisions

+## Freezing?
+All of the sudden on June 3, 2019 this hack started freezing.
+There wasn't even a surviv update.
+We are still trying to find out why and patch it but for now here are some things that seem to work.

+- don't play in full-screen (at least not the first-round)

 ## Help
 #### The cheat isn't aiming
 You have to hold the right (secondary) mouse button to aim.
 There is a way to disable this.